 Given by recognized specialists in the ﬁeld, this on-line course brings the essentials of evidence interpretation applied in the administration of justice.
 It is designed to train practitioners in the most up to date approaches to the evaluation and interpretation of DNA.
 The content is based on the use of likelihood ratios, an approach that is supported by the International Society of Forensic Genetics, the European Network of Forensic Science Institutes and the Association of Forensic Science Providers.
 The course lasts 6 months with a workload per week of 3 hours on the online platform and 1.5 to 2 hours of personal work (in total around 150 hours training).

-For those wanting to specialize in Bayesian networks, we also offer the following on-line short course: Essentials of Bayesian networks in forensic science and Essentials of forensic interpretation.
+For those wanting to specialize, we also offer the following on-line short courses: Essentials of Bayesian networks in forensic science and Essentials of forensic interpretation.

 And, in addition to these two short courses, a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence is proposed to forensic practioners willing to acquire a comprehensive training (around 470 hours training).